 This theory further explains that personality traits are a function of complex cognitive strategies that can be used to effectively maneuver through social situations.
 Individuals can learn to behave in certain situations and societies depending on what they have perceived about it.

 Evolutionary Theory Humanistic Theory

 The evolutionary theory of personality development is primarily based on the evolutionary process of natural selection.
-From an evolution perspective, evolution resulted in variations of the human mind.
+From an evolutionary perspective, evolution resulted in variations in the human mind.
 Natural process redefines these variations based on their benefits to humankind.
 Due to human complexity, many opposing personality traits help in developing culture and achieving better efficiency.

 Theories of personality include Freud’s tripartite theory and post-Freudian theory and indicate that most personality development occurs in childhood, stabilizing by the end of adolescence.
 Current lifespan perspectives that integrate theory and empirical findings dominate the research literature.
 Studies have revealed that the most active period of personality development appears to be between the ages of 20-40.
 Even though personality grows increasingly consistent with age and typically plateaus near age 50, personality never reaches a period of total stability and continues to evolve.

 Humanistic psychology focuses on individual choices as voluntary actions that play a key role in personal development.
 Individual personality traits that are essential to the integrated self are the only parts that make up the whole of observable human experiences.
 Personality development is articulated in terms of purposeful action geared towards experiencing mastery of free choice.
 Personality development is subjected to shifts in personal meaning and individual goals of achieving an ideal self.

 Many theories outline the different and interactional processes of personality development.
 Most of these theories can be grouped into two categories; those that emphasize specific developmental environments in shaping an individual’s personality and those that emphasize the individual’s biology.